samuellvicente/cnv/checkpoint_submission/README.md

-#### How to run
+# How to run

-Dependencies:
+###Dependencies:
-Java 7 JDK
+* Java 7 JDK
-AWS Java SDK (eventually)
+* AWS Java SDK (eventually)

 1. Edit the location of the dependencies in the start of the build.sh script;

    1.1 Search for the follow lines:
-            export AWS_SDK="$PWD/aws-java-sdk-1.11.751"
+   * export AWS_SDK="$PWD/aws-java-sdk-1.11.751"
-            source java-config-aws.sh
+   * source java-config-aws.sh

    1.2 Edit the java variables in the "java-config-aws.sh" script or one of the other templates.

 2. Set the *.sh scripts as executable using your system permisions;
     (chmod 755 in linux)
     At least the auto_run.sh script needs to have permissions to be executed.

 3. Running the server:

     3.1 Edit the /etc/rc.local file, add the path to the auto_run.sh script at the end to be executed;
         Mark the /etc/rc.local file as executable;

     OR

    3.2  Run auto_run.sh to setup, compile and run the WebServer;

-#### Architecture
+# Architecture

 More information in the report.

-Web Servers:
+###WebServer:

 Relevant Classes:
+* ThreadLocalRequestInfo: Holds a thread local global variable of class RequestInfo that gathers all info about the request and its metrics,if the solver class is instrumented.
+* ICountCNV: On the instrument class we increment directly in that thread local variable to avoid sync problems between threads and to access elsewhere in the code in that thread.
+* WebServer: ConcurrentLinkedDeque that stores requestInfo that is added to when thread finishes dealing with the request.

+###Load Balancer:
-Load Balancer: AWS Classic Load Balancer
+* AWS Classic Load Balancer

+###Auto-Scaler:
-Auto-Scaler: AWS Auto-scaling group
+* AWS Auto-scaling group

+###Metrics Storage System:
-Metrics Storage System: Local storage in the instance of each webserver.
+* Local storage in the instance of each webserver.

 Relevant Classes:

-Short Description:
+* TempStorage: Runnable class that writes to file.
+Reads file, empties RequestInfo queue from Webserver and writes again.
+* WebServer: Has a SingleThreadScheduledExecutor that fires every 10s responsible of reading the RequestInfo queue that saves the context of each thread and writing it to a stats.backup file.

 Load Balancer
 Load Balancer name: LBcheck